Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

 r = requests.post('https://api.nexmo.com/v0.1/dispatch', headers=headers, data=workflow)
 ```

 A JWT is generated in order to authenticate the API call.
 This is why you needed to note the `app_id` and `private_key` values when you created your Nexmo application.
-This need to be added to your configuration file.
+These need to be added to your configuration file.

 ## Test the app